 “Valorization, exploitation and opening up of audiovisual collections focused on the end user, e.g., general audiences, education, creators, tourism, and other sectors”

-We are looking for projects that have taken advantage of some or all aspects of archive collections in a digital environment (value assessment, storytelling, copyright and Intellectual Property issues, technology, ethics, user experiences, etc.) in order to increase awareness and grow of the value and use of audiovisual archives worldwide.
+We are looking for projects that have taken advantage of some or all aspects of archive collections (value assessment, storytelling, copyright and Intellectual Property issues, technology, ethics, user experiences, etc.) in order to increase awareness of the value and use of audiovisual archives worldwide.